 While synthetic marijuana is thought by many to be a safe alternative to other substances, this drug has quickly turned into one of the most dangerous drugs on the market today.
 The chemicals used in this product have been known to result in a number of severe and life-threatening consequences.
 Individuals who have abused synthetic marijuana have been known to experience episodes of psychosis, seizures, and lapsing into comas.
 Furthermore, there have been cases where one hit of this substance has ended in death.
-Keeping in mind the sensitive nature of the symptoms that can arise from synthetic marijuana abuse and addiction, Cross Creek Hospital has developed specialized programming that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this devastating habit.
-By receiving the care offered at Cross Creek, individuals can overcome their addiction and re-emerge on the path to a happy, healthy, and drug-free life.
+Keeping in mind the sensitive nature of the symptoms that can arise from synthetic marijuana abuse and addiction, Cross Creek Hospital, a hospital for synthetic marijuana addiction treatment in Austin, has developed specialized treatment that is tailored to meet the unique needs of patients who are faced with the challenges that accompany this devastating habit.
+By receiving the care offered at Cross Creek Hospital, individuals can overcome their addiction and re-emerge on the path to a happy, healthy, and drug-free life.

 Helping a Loved One or Family Member Get Treatment